|Message from Paul Davies

 About my photography:-

 I first became interested in photography back in 1992 when I spent 6 months at college in New Jersey.
 This allowed me to practice taking photos with my father's old semi-automatic Yashica F1.
 The Northeast USA gallery shows some of these early photos, including the mammoth Twin Towers which now sadly are no more.
 Since then I have done a couple of big round-the-world trips plus many shorter adventures.
 My most recent trips include completing one of my boyhood dreams, the mammoth Trans-Siberian railway journey, crossing China, Mongolia and Russia (2006).
-The last three summers (2008-2010) I have travelled extensively across Northwest and Southwest USA, plus Western Canada.
-These road trips have been amazingly colourful adventures with such varied landscapes - as you can see in my Big Overseas Trips galleries.
-This year I intend to visit 6 countries in East Africa.
+In the summers of 2008-2010 I travelled extensively across Northwest and Southwest USA, plus Western Canada.
+These road trips were amazingly colourful adventures with such varied landscapes - as you can see in my Big Overseas Trips galleries.
+2011 saw me visit 6 countries in Africa, taking in safaris and climbing Mount Kilimanjaro.
+I finally got to travel around Vietnam at long last in 2012, whilst this summer (2014) I will revisit India after nearly 20 years to see how it has changed.

 My love of photography is fuelled by the fact that light is ever changing.
 No single moment is the same as the next.
 A scene may appear lifeless and grey one moment but in a split second burst of sunlight it can illuminate into millions of new colours and tones.
 We may ritually photograph the same wondrous places, but no two photos are the same.
 My enjoyment of photography also extends to the researching and scoping out of a wondrous location, as well as taking the journey out to it.
 Let us not forget that beauty is everywhere, including your back yard, as well as exotic places far away.